-- 1. Exhibitor must own and tag all animals by June 15, current year, to be eligible to show. - 2.
+- 1. Exhibitor must own and tag all animals by June 15, current year, to be eligible to show.
+(If the 15th falls on a weekend, then tagging paperwork will be due the Friday before). - 2.
 Suggested minimum weight for 4-H Fair is 230 lbs. but lighter weight animals may be shown. - 3.
 All market pigs (barrow and gilts) will be entered in one class. - 4.
 Market animals will be weighed at the 4-H Fair.
 The superintendent may divide the animals into classes with not more than 10 per class. - 5.
 Grand and Reserve Grand Champion will be selected if quality merits.